ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 However, in some situations, it is difficult to impose the constraint that the first channel of a recording is the originator.
 If ensuring that the first channel and party listed is the originator is not possible, the optional originator parameter indicates the originator party.
 In other cases, there may be a separate recording file for each party in a conversation, where only one party is recorded per file.
-In this situation, it is necessary to indicate the originator as the dialog Object parties parameter will contain only one party and may not be the originator.
+In this situation, it is necessary to indicate the originator as the dialog Object parties parameter may contain only one party and may not be the originator.
+It should be noted that the recordings may be shorter than the collective conference when there is a separate recording per speaker/party.
+For example the recording(s) of the individual speaker may be trimmed to only the parts where they are actually speaking.

 TODO: For an email thread, To and Cc parties are all passive.
 Do we just put the sender as the party or do we want to list all of the recipients and by convention the sender is the first party?
 Note that each dialog/email could have a difference set of recipients.